jgmenu/jgmenu/docs/manual/jgmenu-config.1.md

 # DESCRIPTION

-Config optionsn can be queried/set using this command.
+Config options can be queried and set using this command.

 # OPTIONS